bridgesense/lampready/README.md

 Why LAMPready?
 ---

 There are hundreds of great Vagrant boxes out there.
-However, I wanted something I could spin up fast and just get to work.
+However, I wanted something I could spin up fast without a lot of manual intervention.
 Some of the features include:

 * Self propagating database and permissions based on script settings
-* Choose from PHP versions 5.6, 7.0, 7.1, and 7.2
+* Multiple versions of PHP to enable 5.6, 7.0, 7.1, and 7.2
-* Most of the common PHP modules are preinstalled
+* The most common PHP modules
-* Xdebug is already set up and ready to go
+* Xdebug
-* All email sent from local PHP routines is routed back to the system
+* Routing outbound email back to the system

 #### _What goes in the box -- Stays in the box._